-Markets reflected wider volatility during 2023, impacting on investment returns achieved by the Fund's assets.
-Continued high levels of inflation in the UK also resulted in a higher than expected LGPS benefit increase of 6.7% in April 2024.
-However, asset performance has improved towards the end of 2023 and into 2024 and inflation has begun to return towards historical levels and the Bank of England's target (2% pa).
+Continued high levels of inflation in the UK also resulted in a higher-than-expected LGPS benefit increase of 6.7% in April 2024.
+However, inflation has reduced towards historical levels and the Bank of England's target (2% pa), with LGPS benefits increasing by 1.7% in April 2025.

 Overall, the funding level of the Fund is likely to be slightly higher than reported at the previous formal valuation at 31 March 2023.
 The next actuarial valuation will be carried out as at 31 March 2026.
-The Funding Strategy Statement will also be reviewed at that time.
+The FSS will also be reviewed at that time.

-Peter MacRae FFA For and on behalf of Hymans Robertson LLP 21 May 2024
+Jamie Baxter FFA For and on behalf of Hymans Robertson LLP 30 May 2025